'Nina's Adventures' (1999).

 Nina's Adventures

 In 1988, Paley moved to Santa Cruz, California, where she created her best known work, 'Nina's Adventures' (1988-1995).
 The autobiographical comic featured a humorous look on her daily life.
 Most of the illustrated anecdotes were directly based on things she wrote down in her journals.
-Paley considered the comic an outlet for her depressions.
+Paley considered the comic an outlet for her depression.
 'Nina's Adventures' ran in the news weeklies The Santa Cruz Comic News, the L.A.
 Reader, Comic Relief Magazine, The Funny Times and The San Francisco Examiner.
 Book collections of the series were published under the titles 'Depression is Fun!'
 (Hineni Consciousness Press, 1992) and 'Nina's Adventures' (with Rick Burkhardt, Pentshack Press, 1993).
 The story 'Nina's Adventures in Mental Hell' has been published in Rip Off Comix, issue #29 (Rip Off Press, 1990), 'Nina's Adventures' in Naughty Bits (Fantagraphics, 1991), while 'Nina's Adventures in Santa Cruz' and 'Nina's Wonderful World of P.M.S.' have also been printed in The Complete Wimmen's Comix issue #2 (Fantagraphics, 2016)

 Fluff